-Buehler Vineyards is the only other physical winery besides Amizetta Vineyards on this particular part of the long and windy road, almost 6 miles from the Napa Valley floor.
-Encompassing 300 acres of land, it was purchased in 1971 by John & Helen Buehler (both deceased, coincidentally each dying on June 1 but in different years).
-Their first production was in 1978 making this among the older wineries in the Napa Valley area.
+Buehler Vineyards is one of only several physical wineries including Aonair and Amizetta Vineyards on this particular part of the long and windy Greenfield Road, almost 6 miles from the Napa Valley floor.
+Encompassing 300 acres of land, the property was purchased in 1971 by John & Helen Buehler (both deceased, coincidentally each dying on June 1 but in different years).
+Their first production was in 1978 making this among the older wineries in Napa Valley.
+For reference, there are approximately 70 wineries in Napa Valley who were producing wines in 1979 or prior who are still producing wines today.
+But today there are more than 1,000 commercial wine producers in Napa Valley.
 John was a West Point graduate and World War II veteran (a Colonel in the US Army) – and then spent many years as an executive at Bechtel Corporation.
 Starting Buehler Vineyards was how he was going to spend his retirement.
 His first commercial release was in 1978 when he crushed by hand enough grapes to produce 700 cases.

-Production increased over the next few years and then in 1982 he hired a young winemaker who no one outside of the local Napa wine industry had heard of – Heidi Barrett.
-That of course soon changed, and she helped put Buehler on the Napa wine map so to speak.
+Production increased over the next few years and then in 1982 he hired a young winemaker named Heidi Barrett who no one outside of the local Napa wine industry had heard of.
+That of course soon changed, and she helped put Buehler on the Napa Valley wine map so to speak.
 She made their wines through the 1988 vintage.

-John’s son (also John) was raised in the San Francisco Bay Area and would visit the Napa Valley during some of his holidays.
+John’s son (also John) was raised in the San Francisco Bay Area and would visit Napa Valley during some of his holidays.
 Later he worked at Charles Krug for one summer.
-He oversees the winery with his son Jonathan – other family members are also actively involved.
+He oversees the winery with his son Jonathan; other family members are also actively involved.
 Many of their employees have been with the winery several decades or more including their winemaker, David Cronin.

-The property features several vineyards planted to two varieties – one, Cabernet Sauvignon and the other a dry-farmed Zinfandel section (both vineyards featuring vines over 30-year-old).
-It is to warm here to grow Chardonnay (in the summer afternoons, often 5 degrees warmer here then St. Helena) and as a result they source their Chardonnay from the Russian River area of neighboring Sonoma County (same source since 1995).
+The property features several vineyard blocks planted to two varieties including Cabernet Sauvignon and a dry-farmed Zinfandel section.
+In 2023 about 8 acres of the older vines were replanted as tonnage had dropped to only about 1.5 tons per acre.
+It is too warm here to grow Chardonnay (in the summer afternoons, the property is often 5 degrees warmer than St. Helena) and as a result they source their Chardonnay from the Russian River area of neighboring Sonoma County (same source since 1995).

-The vineyards are surrounded by native vegetation and young vines are quite tender for deer.
-Over the years they had to install a tall deer proof fence as these animals were getting into the vineyard and eating significant parts of the young shoots (causing a dramatic loss of crop one year).
+The vineyards are surrounded by native vegetation; young vines are quite tasty for deer.
+Over the years they had to install a tall deer proof fence as these animals were getting into the vineyard and eating significant parts of the young shoots including causing a dramatic loss of crop one year.

-Buehler is somewhat of an anomaly in Napa due to its isolation and very reasonable pricing of their wines.
-Typically, those two facets do not go hand in hand as we have found that normally in the Napa Valley, the more isolated the winery the more costly the wines.
-Think about all the cult wineries and premium producers located in the hills above the valley floor – they are numerous.
-Buehler produces some of Napa’s better price to quality ratio wines.
+Buehler is somewhat of an anomaly in Napa Valley due to its isolation and very reasonable wine pricing.
+Typically, those two facets do not go hand in hand as we have found that normally in Napa Valley, the more isolated the winery the more costly the wines.
+Simply reference the ‘cult’ wineries and other premium producers located in the hills above the valley floor – they are numerous.
+Buehler produces some of Napa Valley’s better price to quality ratio wines.

-Napa Valley is home to hundreds of boutique producers (under 2,000 cases) with many making less than 1,000 cases.
-There are also several larger wineries in the valley – well above 100,000 cases annually.
-However, there aren’t that many Napa wineries “in the production middle” like Buehler – they currently produce approximately 60,000 cases each year.
+Napa Valley is home to hundreds of boutique producers (under 2,000 cases per year) with many making less than 1,000 cases annually.
+There are also several larger wineries in the valley producing well above 100,000 cases annually.
+However, there aren’t that many Napa wineries “in the production middle” like Buehler; as of our latest update to this review, they currently produce approximately 60,000 cases each year.

 Hospitality